Probabilistic enumeration and equivalence of nonisomorphic trees: Proof of main theorems

 By~\cite[Thm.
 1, (ii), (iii)]{zbMATH07179510} and~\cite[Thm.
 1.1]{zbMATH00902764} we have again

 and thus

 Hence, we recover Equations~\eqref{eq:polya} and~\eqref{eq:free} with This concludes the proof of Theorem~\ref{te:main1}.

 We proceed with the proof of Theorem~\ref{te:main2}.
 Let $1/2 < \alpha < 1$ be given.
+Our rough strategy is to bound the probability for a symmetry's number of fixed points to deviate more than $n^\alpha$ from its asymptotic expectation, and to compare probabilities for rooted and unrooted trees when the fixed points do lie in the correct window.

-The random free tree $\mF_n$ may be generated by taking a uniform $n$-sized $\cF$-symmetry instead.
+The random free tree $\mF_n$ may be generated by taking a uniformly selected symmetry from the set $\mathrm{Sym}(\cU)[\{1, \ldots, n\}]$ instead.
 By Equation~\eqref{eq:sym0} the probability for this symmetry to have no fixed points is given by

 By construction of $N$ and $S_N$, for any $1 \le k \le n$ the probability $\Pr{ N = k \mid S_N = n}$ is equal to the probability to observe exactly $k$ fixed points in a random $n$-sized symmetry that has been conditioned to exhibit at least one fixed point.
 Thus